Roobiq/RBQFetchedResultsController/README.md

 * Xcode 6

 ####Current State
-The components are partially tested, with a few functional tests provided in the example project.
-The goal with the project is to put this code into the [Roobiq](http://www.roobiq.com) production app.
+The example project includes a few functional tests.
+Further tests are planned.
+Currently, the project is being user tested in the [Roobiq](http://www.roobiq.com) app and is quite stable.

+Swift support was added in v1.7.4.

 ####Current Limitations: